 No other human action shows so clearly the power of influence and deference to tradition over reason as much as war.
 People, millions of people, pursue an enterprise with enthusiasm and pride which they all acknowledge to be stupid, vile, harmful, dangerous, ruinous, torturous, villainous and good for nothing; they know this and repeat all the arguments against this enterprise—and they still keep doing it.

-The reasons used by authorities to justify war and maintain standing armies are always façades which conceal very different motives.
+The reasons used by authorities to justify war and maintain standing armies are always façades that conceal very different motives.